mincoin/mincoin/doc/unit-tests.md

 Compiling/running Mincoin-Qt unit tests
 ---------------------------------------

-Bitcoin-Qt unit tests are in the src/qt/test/ directory; they use the Qt unit-testing framework.
+Mincoin-Qt unit tests are in the src/qt/test/ directory; they use the Qt unit-testing framework.

 To compile and run the tests:

-	qmake bitcoin-qt.pro BITCOIN_QT_TEST=1
+	qmake mincoin-qt.pro BITCOIN_QT_TEST=1
 	make
 	./mincoin-qt_test

-To add more tests, add them to the `src/qt/test/` directory, the `src/qt/test/test_main.cpp` file, and bitcoin-qt.pro.
+To add more tests, add them to the `src/qt/test/` directory, the `src/qt/test/test_main.cpp` file, and mincoin-qt.pro.